 The T7V has a fairly impressive frequency response.
 Its 7-inch woofer can reach down to 39 Hz, while the ribbon tweeter can deliver up to 25 kHz.
 A pair has a SPL rating of up to 110 dB, which is more than fair for nearfield use.

-Overall, we were fairly impressed with the performance of these monitors.
-The bass reproduction is far heftier and fuller sounding than one would normally expect from monitors of this size.
+Overall, I was fairly impressed with the performance of these monitors.
+The bass reproduction is far heftier and fuller-sounding than one would normally expect from monitors of this size.

 What might be an issue here is accuracy.
-We don’t want to suggest that the T7V is an inaccurate monitor, it isn’t, but there are monitors with a much flatter response, although they might cost you a pretty penny.
-So, while this is a great sounding speaker, if you’re looking for accuracy it might be worth considering alternative options.
+I don’t want to suggest that the T7V is an inaccurate monitor, it isn’t, but there are monitors with a much flatter response, although they might cost you a pretty penny.
+So, while this is a great-sounding speaker, if you’re looking for accuracy it might be worth considering alternative options.

 I/O and controls